-In summary, during the Holocene peat formed in abundance throughout most of our study are, at basal positions in the Holocene wedge and at shallower positions.
+In summary, during the Holocene peat formed in abundance throughout most of our study area.
 From 9.2 till 5 ka cal.
 BP under transgressive influences, lasting longest in the North and from 5.5 ka cal.
 BP onwards under regressive circumstances, starting from the south and moving northwards.
 Much of the peat from the younger period disappeared, mainly due to human activity in the past 1000 years, leaving a gap in the record for the most recent period.

-3. Data inventory and intake
+165 3.
+Data inventory and intake

 The water-level indicators collected in the Netherlands for different purposes over the past decades (Sect.
-1) are of different types, but the great majority (640 out of 712 entries in the database) consist of sampled and dated basal peat layers from a range of settings (Figure 2 and Figure 3).
-In coastal areas, the dated contact of basal peat layers burying older substrate has long been used as an indicator in sea-level research, notably where basal peat could be collected along flanks of inland dunes (Sect.
+1), are of different types, but in great majority (640 out of 712 entries in the database) consist of sampled and dated basal peat layers from a range of settings (Figure 3).
+In coastal areas the dated contact of basal peat layers burying older substrate, has long been used as indicator in sea-level research, notably where basal peat could be collected along flanks of inland dunes (Sect.
 2) (e.g. Jelgersma, 1961; Van de Plassche, 1982; Hijma and Cohen, 2019).
 Just as well, dating of the contact of the basal peat top with transgressive muds has been used as such (Hijma and Cohen, 2010, 2019).
-In archaeological studies, the ages of basal peat layers helped to constrain the ages of archaeological findings, again notably on inland dunes (Verbruggen, 1992).

-In addition, basal and intercalated peat layers have been collected to determine the timing of branch avulsions in the Rhine

-180 delta and compare channel sedimentation levels with contemporary flood basin water levels (Stouthamer and Berendsen, 2000; Berendsen and Stouthamer, 2001).
-Intercomparison of dates from basal and intercalated positions has been used for studying auto-compaction in unconsolidated sediments (Van de Plassche, 1980; Van Asselen et al., 2009; Van Asselen, 2011).
-This section describes the requirements applied to select the legacy data to ensure a uniform input relevant for relative water-level reconstruction research.
-The second part of this section describes the main types of water level indicators included in the data 185 set.
+In archaeological studies, the ages of basal peat layers help to constrain the ages of archaeological findings, again notably on inland dunes (Verbruggen, 1992).
+In addition, basal and intercalated peat layers have been collected to determine the timing of branch avulsions in the Rhine delta and compare channel sedimentation levels with contemporary flood basin water levels (Stouthamer and Berendsen, 2000; Berendsen and Stouthamer, 2001).
+Intercomparison of dates from basal and intercalated positions have been used for studying auto-compaction in unconsolidated sediments (Van de Plassche, 1980; Van Asselen et al., 2009; Van Asselen, 2011).
+This section describes the requirements applied for selecting the legacy data, to ensure a uniform input relevant for relative water-level reconstruction research.
+The second part of this section gives a description of the main types of water level indicators included in the data set.